 - researching and developing planning methods and models relating to land use planning, land development and associated matters

-- acquiring land for public requirement reservations in region planning schemes and negotiating compensation for affected landowners
+- reserving and acquiring land for public purposes in region planning scheme areas

-- In June 2020, amendments were made to the Planning and Development Act 2005 to assist with the State’s economic recovery from the COVID-19 pandemic by creating a contemporary and modern approach to planning.
-As part of these changes, the WAPC became a decision-maker for development proposals of State or regional significance for the next 18 months.
-The WAPC is supported in this new role by the State Development Assessment Unit within the Department of Planning, Lands and Heritage.
+In June 2020, amendments were made to the Planning and Development Act 2005 to assist with the State’s economic recovery from the COVID-19 pandemic by creating an alternative approval pathway for development proposals of State or regional significance.
+The WAPC is the decision-maker for these applications and is supported in this role by the State Development Assessment Unit.
+This pathway remains open until 29 December 2023.

 The WAPC operates with the support of the Department of Planning, Lands and Heritage which provides professional and technical expertise, administrative services and corporate resources to assist its decision-making.
 Some WAPC functions such as decisions on subdivision and development applications are also delegated to the Department.